 - Preferred: MBA or Master in finance, accounting, or economics

 6. Market Research Analyst

 Market research analysts analyze the market to help companies decide what products to sell and what prices to set for them.
 Market research analysts help companies to understand target marketplaces through in-depth studies of market trends, competitions, market conditions, and consumer buying behaviors.

 A white collar career as market research analyst may accomplish this through questionnaires, consumer behavior research, interviews, and market analysis, among other strategies.

 - Education Required: Bachelor’s degree in market research, economics or a related field such as statistics, mathematics, business administration, social sciences, or communications.

 7. Application Software Developers

-They may create custom application software for specific clients or commercial applications to be sold to the general public.
-Some software applications developers create complex databases for large organizations.
+They may create a custom application software for specific clients or commercial applications to be sold to the general public.
+Some software application developers create complex databases for large organizations.